 David seemed struck dumb, astounded at the living testimony of so many – What could their object be!
 Alexander said he would not take anybody’s word – not even Aunt Agnes.
 [Joseph Smith, III] would not talk on the subject.
 After they left [they] sent Ina/ what purported to be the ‘History of their Father with their Mother’s dying testimony—and desired her to place them in the Library—She wrote them she could not with the knowledge she had—that they were false.
 6

 While Agnes Coolbrith had separated herself physically from the Utah Church by moving to California and had apparently lost faith in the restored gospel, she remained in contact with various church members throughout her life.7

 Even though she dropped all affiliation with the faith, when RLDS missionaries came teaching Joseph Smith was not a polygamist, Agnes directly challenged their testimony by recalling earlier events in her own life.
 Reportedly, her last words were “O!
 What a dupe I have been; what a dupe I have been!”8

-Agnes’s daughter interpreted this as referring to her association with Mormonism while Agnes’s nephew Apostle Joseph F. Smith believed it a reference to marriage to William Pickett and her separation from the church.
+Agnes’s daughter interpreted this as referring to her association with the Latter-day Saints while Agnes’s nephew Apostle Joseph F. Smith believed it a reference to her marriage to William Pickett and her separation from the church.
 9

 For additional insights see “Joseph Smith’s Plural Wives after the Martyrdom.”